0cjs/sedoc/ee/tools/Rigol-DS1000Z.md

 Pressing and holding `Measure` or `Measure → Clear → All Items` will turn off bottom measurement display completely.
 Doing that again will recover all items, or you can recover them individually as above.
-A clear plus one or two recoveries can be faster than individual deletions.
+A clear all plus one or two recoveries can be faster than individual deletions.